Screenshots may differ slightly depending on software version.

 The tedious, but necessary, model-fitting and statistical validation is now completed, so you are free and clear to finally assess the outcome of the experiment and decide whether any materials provide uniformly long battery-life regardless of temperature.

 Click the Model Graphs to view the long-awaited results.
-Design-Expert automatically presents the AB interaction plot – identified by the Term window on the floating Factors Tool.
+The program automatically presents the AB interaction plot – identified by the Term window on the floating Factors Tool.

 An over-simplified one-factor plot: Choose the One Factor plot view via the Graphs Toolbar.
 Another way to bring up a one-factor plot (the main effect of A or B, in this case) is by clicking the drop-down menu for the Term selection on the Factors Tool.
 You will be warned about presenting main effects of factors that interact.
 This can be very misleading.
 In this case it will be a mistake to look at either material or temperature effects alone, because the effect of one factor depends on the other.
 However, while you are at this, explore options on the Factors Tool for B: Temperature.
 In the Term drop-down menu, select each level and notice how much the effects change due to the interaction.
 Then select average over from the dropdown, as shown below.